Learn With Respect. Celebrate Indigenous Voices. Build Lasting Connections.

 For me, photography is a language of the heart.
 Every image whispers a tale – a piece of me, a slice of life, a reflection of simply being.
 Each photograph carries a fragment of my spirit, a piece I strive to share with everyone I encounter.

-This passion for storytelling blossomed in my kindergarten years.
+This passion for storytelling started in my kindergarten years.
 A gift from my Koko and Mishoomis, a Polaroid camera, ignited a lifelong journey.
 My very first picture?
 My own feet.
 Simple as it seems, this captured moment became a pivotal step – a stepping stone on the path to capturing memories in a tangible form.

 Growing up, I was steeped in the rich tapestry of Anishinaabek stories.
 Grandfathers and grandmothers wove tales of our communities, families, and the very genesis of creation, the spirits that dance within the world.
 These stories became the threads that reforged my identity, connecting me to the land I tread upon.